schollz/linkcrawler/README.md

 # linkcrawler

 Persistent and threaded web crawler that can either A) download a list of all links on a website or B) download a list of websites.
 It is threaded and uses connection pools so it is fast.
-It is persistent because it periodically dumps its state to JSON files which can be restarted from at any time.
+It is persistent because it periodically dumps its state to JSON files which it will use to re-initialize if it stops.

 # Install